Notice of Privacy Practices for Protected Health Information

 Protected health information (PHI) is the information we create and obtain in providing our services to you.
 Such information may include documenting your symptoms, examination and test results, diagnoses, treatment, and applying for future care or treatment.
 It also includes billing documents for those services rendered.

-The health record we maintain and billing records are the physical property of the hospital.
+The health record and billing records we maintain are the physical property of the hospital.
 The information contained in the health record, however, belongs to you.
 You have the following rights:

 Right to an Accounting of Disclosures

-- You have the right to obtain an “accounting of disclosures” of your health information as required to be maintained by law by delivering a written request to the HIM Director/Privacy Officer by utilizing the form provided to you upon request.
+- You have the right to obtain an “accounting of disclosures” of your health information as required to be maintained by law by delivering a written request to the Health Information Management Director/Privacy Officer by utilizing the form provided to you upon request.
 Your request must be submitted in writing and state the time period for which you are requesting.
 This time period cannot exceed 6 years and may not include dates prior to April 14, 2003.
 Your request should include the form in which you wish to receive the accounting (electronic, paper, etc.).
 An accounting will not include internal uses of information for treatment, payment, or operations or disclosures of limited data sets (such as statistical data transmitted to the State of Kansas as required by law).
 We may charge you for the cost of providing this list.

 Right to Request Confidential Communications

-- You may request that communication of your health information be made by alternative means or at an alternative location by delivering the request in writing to our hospital (at the time of registration, or by completing the form and sending it to the HIM Director/Privacy Officer using the form we provide to you upon request.
+- You may request that communication of your health information be made by alternative means or at an alternative location by delivering the request in writing to our hospital (at the time of registration, or by completing the form and sending it to the Health Information Management Director/Privacy Officer using the form we provide to you upon request.
 We will consider your request and follow your wishes whenever reasonable and possible.

 Right to Request Restrictions

 - You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
-For example, you could ask that (1) we not use or disclose information about a surgery you had or (2) that certain people not be told of certain information.
+For example, you could ask that (1) we not use or disclose information about a surgery you had or (2) that certain people are not to be told of certain information.

 - We are required to agree to your request only if 1) except as otherwise required by law, the disclosure is to your health plan and the purpose is related to payment or healthcare operations (and not treatment purposes), and 2) your information pertains solely to healthcare services for which you have paid in full.
 For other requests, we are not required to agree.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.